 This weeks tutorial really helped to encourage me to go forward with a darker and distressed concept.

 I decided to go back to the beginning of my sketchbook looking at the images of burning and taking this forward into my knit samples.
 A lot of my drawings and imagery contrast dark to white, however I have always found it difficult to find the right tone of white in yarn, therefore when sampling I will be using a more dirty tone to replace the white such as silver/light grey.
 I aim to show the appearance of distress through controlled shape and movement, using brushed mohair in techniques such as moving mock rib, ladders and racking, contrasting movement and control.
+I started to inlay paper yarn into my knits, which got me thinking about other materials I could use.
+I wanted to experiment with the concept of burning further.
+Therefore I burnt paper in small shapes and used the 12 gauge Dubied with 2/80s yarn to create pockets, trapping the paper in the knit.
+This idea worked well yet was temperamental due to the yarn.

 I wanted to develop this concept and push my body of work in order to make it more independent, I then began to manipulate matchsticks and cocktail sticks by breaking, burning and foiling onto them, then inlaying them into knits.